Note

 Items marked (preview) in this article are currently in public preview.
 This preview is provided without a service-level agreement, and we don't recommend it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

 Agents are powerful productivity assistants.
 They can plan, make decisions, and execute actions.
 Agents typically first reason through user intents in conversations, select the correct tools to call and satisfy the user requests, and complete various tasks according to their instructions.
+We currently support these agent-specific evaluators for agentic workflows:

 Evaluating Azure AI agents